Callback-Jack/MVVM_NewsApp/README.md

    design the layout for the item article of the list, and the layout for ArticleFragment with `WebView`.

 2. Setup navigation components:
     - Add dependencies for "androidx.navigation:navigation-fragment-ktx", "androidx.navigation:navigation-ui-ktx".
     - Setup the Host Fragment and all the fragment classes.
     - Design the navigation graph actions and add slide-in-and-out animations.
     - Setup the bottom navigation menu and add the navigation controller to the menu in `NewsActivity`.

 3. Retrofit setup:
     - Add dependencies for `Retrofit`: "com.squareup.retrofit2:retrofit", "com.squareup.retrofit2:converter-gson".
     - Add logging interceptor for debugging "com.squareup.okhttp3:logging-interceptor".
     - Create NewsResponse classes from the `JSON` of newsapi.org.
     - Create interface and functions for the NewsAPI according to the documentation of newsapi.org.
     - Create RetrofitInstance class and add the logging interceptor and the converter factory to the instance.

 4. Room setup:
     - Add dependencies for `Room`: "androidx.room:room-runtime", "androidx.room:room-ktx", kapt "androidx.room:room-compiler".
     - Annotate Article data class, and create ArticleDao interface.
     - Create ArticleDatabase class.
     - Create Converters class for the `TypeConverters` for Source data class, and add it to ArticleDatabase.

 5. Setup RecyclerView with DiffUtil:
     - Add dependencies for `Glide`: "com.github.bumptech.glide:glide", kapt "com.github.bumptech.glide:compiler".
     - Create NewsAdapter class with binding, AsyncListDiffer, Glide.
     - Add onItemClickListener to the binding via a setter function.

 6. Setup the MVVM architectural skeleton:
     - Add dependencies for `LifeCycle`: "androidx.lifecycle:lifecycle-viewmodel-ktx", "androidx.lifecycle:lifecycle-runtime-ktx".
     - Create NewsRepository class with ArticleDatabase, NewsAPI.
     - Create NewsViewModel, NewsViewModelProviderFactory class.
     - Instantiate repository, viewModelProviderFactory, ViewModel in NewsActivity
     - Setup binding and viewModel in all the fragment classes
     - Create a wrapper generic Resource class to wrap around the responses.

 7. Handling breaking news response:
     - Add `user-permissions` for the Internet in manifest.
     - Add dependencies for `Coroutines`: "org.jetbrains.kotlinx:kotlinx-coroutines-core", "org.jetbrains.kotlinx:kotlinx-coroutines-android".
     - Create getBreakingNews function in NewsRepository.
     - Create a function to launch `getBreakingNews()`, and a function to handle the response in NewsViewModel.
     - Setup RecyclerView with `breakingNews LiveData` in BreakingNewsFragment.
     - Handle the different types of `Resource<NewsResponse>` .

 8. Handling search news response:
     - Setup NewsRepository, NewsViewModel, and SearchNewsFragment, the same way as for the breaking news.
     - Implement `addTextChangedListener` for the `EditText` with `Coroutine Job` to search for news with a time delay.

-9. Show articles in the WebView
+9. Show articles in the WebView:
     - Add plugin: `id "androidx.navigation.safeargs.kotlin" version "2.5.1"`
     - Make Article class serializable and add it to the argument of ArticleFragment in the navigation graph.
     - In all fragments, implement `setOnItemClickListener` with the corresponding navigation action.
     - get the article from ArticleFragmentArgs and pass it to the WebView

+10. Adding and deleting articles in the database:
+    - Implement all the ArticleDao functions to NewsRepository and NewsViewModel.
+    - Call those functions in ArticleFragment and SavedNewsFragment
+    - Implement the swipe to delete functionality by creating an `itemTouchHelperCallback` and attaching it to the `RecyclerView`.

+11. Handling pagination:
+    - Update the handle response functions to add new articles to the old articles.
+    - Implement a scrollListener to load a new page when needed in the fragments (always cast to List for DiffUtil)
+    - In SearchNewsFragment, clear LiveData and SearchNewsResponse when EditText changes.